 CFCD is a performance-based exam designed to verify a candidate’s expertise using the Cloud Foundry platform and building cloud-native applications.
 It’s virtual, so you can take the exam anywhere in the world.
 To get started with a new exam order, you’ll be prompted to log into the CFCD portal which is administered by the Linux Foundation.
 To register for the exam, you will need a Linux Foundation ID (create one now).

-This is a single exam that can take up to four hours to complete.
+This is a single exam that can take up to three hours to complete.
 It includes performance-based questions and multiple choice to test individual developers on their practical and conceptual knowledge of Cloud Foundry and general cloud-native architectural principles.

 Topics covered in the exam include: